HarshSharma20503/AI_Api_Text_Input_Output/README.md

-# Gemini_Api_Text_Input_Output
+# AI_Api_Text_Input_Output

 ## Description

-This repository contains a Node.js script that interacts with the Google Generative AI API, specifically the Gemini model, to generate text responses based on input prompts.
-The script is designed to demonstrate how to utilize the Gemini API for text generation tasks.
+This repository contains a Node.js script that interacts with both the Google Generative AI API (Gemini model) and the Groq API to generate text responses based on input prompts.
+The script demonstrates how to utilize these APIs for text generation tasks.

 ## Installation

 1. Clone this repository to your local machine.
-2. Install dependencies by running npm install.
+2. Install dependencies by running `npm install`.
-3. Create a .env file in the root directory of the project and add your Gemini API key as `GEMINI_API_KEY=YOUR_API_KEY_HERE`.
+3. Create a `.env` file in the root directory of the project and add your API keys:
+    - `GEMINI_API_KEY=YOUR_GEMINI_API_KEY_HERE`
+    - `GROQ_API_KEY=YOUR_GROQ_API_KEY_HERE`

 ## Usage

 To use the script, follow these steps:

-1. Open the index.js file.
+1. Open the `index.js` file.
-2. Modify the Prompt variable to specify your desired input prompt.
+2. Modify the `Prompt` variable to specify your desired input prompt.
-3. Run the script using the command node index.js.
+3. Run the script using the command `node index.js`.
 4. The generated text response will be logged to the console.

 ## Configuration